mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

-that Python handles multiple inheritance, you should be sure to include mixin classes to the left in the list of classes.
+that Python handles multiple inheritance, you should be sure to include mixin classes to the left in the list of inherited base classes.
 This will ensure that Python will behave appropriately with these classes.
+The exact reason for this placement is because of Python's method resolution order (MRO) rules when using multiple inheritance.
+MRO is outside of our scope,
+but that's what you can search for if you want to learn more.

 There are plenty
 of other mixin classes.